jsauve/OAuthTwoDemo.XForms/README.md

 ## A simple demo of Xamarin.Auth in Xamarin.Forms

 This demo does not cover pulling back any profile data (or any other data) from your given auth provider's API (Facebook, Instagram, Twitter, Google, etc, etc, etc), but it will get you authenticated.
-After authentication, it's up to you to make subsequent calls against your chosen API with the token you received from the successful authentication.
+After successful authentication, it's up to you to make subsequent calls against your chosen API with the auth token you receive.

 ### Edit the two LoginPageRenderer classes
 You'll need to edit the follow in the LoginPageRenderer class of both the iOS and Android projects in order to get it to work with your OAuth provider: